hitoshi-watase/sercrod/docs/reference/directives/attributes.md

 #### Summary

-This page describes the general behavior of Nablla’s attribute bindings that **do not** have their own dedicated manual.
+This page describes the general behavior of Sercrod’s attribute bindings that **do not** have their own dedicated manual.

 Any attribute whose name starts with `:` (for example `:title`, `:aria-label`, `:data-id`) participates in this mechanism.
 The expression to the right of `=` is evaluated, and the result is mapped to a plain HTML attribute on the rendered element.